 The aim of this project is to create a very simple two state sensor, that can be controlled externally using MQTT.

-The sensor could be used to simulate real world objects like lights, doors etc that have two states on or off, open or closed etc.
+The sensor could be used to simulate real world objects like lights, doors etc that have two states on or off, open or closed etc in IOT projects.

 Currently real world objects like light bulbs are controlled by a switch.